SCOREC/pumi-docs/ace3p_progress_report/README.md

 ##build using latexmk
   To build once:
     latexmk
-  To continuosly build and view:
+  To continuously build and view:
     latexmk -pvc
   Note, the current latexmkrc file is setup to use the 'zathura' pdf viewer.